Interfaith marriage in Judaism: 2013 Pew Research poll

 A 2013 Pew Research poll found that 58% of Jewish marriages in the United States were interfaith, with significant variation by denomination.
 Among Orthodox Jews, 2% of marriages were interfaith, compared to 27% among Conservative Jews, 50% among Reform Jews, and 69% among non-denominational Jews.

 The study also noted differences in interfaith marriage rates based on religious identity.
 Among religiously observant Jews, 36% were intermarried, while the rate was significantly higher at 79% among atheist Jews.

 Intermarriage rates were found to have remained consistent since 2000.
 Before 1970, 17% of Jewish marriages were interfaith.

+2015 Pew Research poll

+In the U.S., Jewish intermarriage is common, and those who do intermarry with someone of a different religion are more likely to marry a Catholic than a mainline Protestant (8%), but are about as likely to marry Catholics (9%) and Protestants overall (10%), and more likely to intermarry with those who are unaffiliated (11%).

+2024 Pew Research poll

+According to a 2024 study by the Pew Research Center, 65% of married Jewish respondents say their spouse is also Jewish.
+Meanwhile, 19% report having a Christian spouse, 15% have a religiously unaffiliated spouse, and 2% have a spouse who belongs to another religion, such as Islam, Buddhism, or others.

 Definitions of interfaith marriage

 Different Jewish movements hold distinct views on who is considered Jewish, influencing their definitions of interfaith marriage.
 Orthodox Judaism maintains that Jewish status is determined matrilineally and does not recognize individuals as Jewish if their mother is not Jewish or if their conversion did not adhere to classical Jewish law.
 Masorti Judaism also rejects patrilineal descent, though some Conservative rabbis may accept Reform conversions even if they do not meet traditional halachic criteria.
 Reform Judaism recognizes patrilineal descent if the child is raised in a Jewish context.

 In certain cases, a Jew may marry a non-Jew who believes in God as understood by Judaism and rejects other theological frameworks.
 Such individuals are sometimes referred to as Noahides by the Jewish community.
 Rabbi Steven Greenberg has suggested that in such instances, the non-Jewish partner could be viewed as a ger toshav.